james-millner/jamesmillner.dev/content/posts/1-Hello World/index.md

 I've created this small site to organise my online space, share a bit more about the projects and work that I'm interested in, and to share some ramblings.
 This site is set up with [Hugo](https://gohugo.io/) and using the [Congo](https://jpanther.github.io/congo/) theme, and boy is it neat!
-It's hosted and managed by netlify, making it easy to deploy updates and posts here!
+It's hosted and managed by [Netlify](https://netlify.com), making it easy to deploy updates and posts here!
 Woo!

 This isn't _too_ unusual for me, I have had previous static sites before to try to host my own personal website.
 _Albeit I'm not really familiar with blogging, other than the occasional short form tweet._